MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-experience-v2.md

 1.)
 Open the Azure portal and navigate to your desired AKS cluster

 2.)
-Choose the Insights menu item from the menu, a banner will be displayed at the top to configure managed Prometheus
+Choose the `Insights` menu item from the menu, a banner will be displayed at the top to configure managed Prometheus

 3.)
-Using the banner, select the Configure button to complete onboarding to managed Prometheus or deploy the requisite recording rules.
+Using the banner, select the `Configure` button to complete onboarding to managed Prometheus or deploy the requisite recording rules.

 ![Screenshot of AKS cluster with Prometheus banner](media/container-insights-experience-v2/ci-logs-prom-banner.png)

-If the banner was previously dismissed, you can instead us the dropdown in the toolbar that says "Log Analytics visualizations (classic)", and select the "Managed Prometheus visualizations (new)" option to complete onboarding
+If the banner was previously dismissed, you can instead us the dropdown in the toolbar that says `Log Analytics visualizations (classic)`, and select the `Managed Prometheus visualizations (New)` option, which will open up a pop-up to complete onboarding

 ![Screenshot of AKS cluster with toggle dropdown](media/container-insights-experience-v2/ci-logs-dropdown.png)

 4.)
-Once the monitoring deployment is complete, the Insights blade should switch to using Prometheus as the data source, indicated by the toolbar dropdown showing "Managed Prometheus visualizations"
+Once the monitoring deployment is complete, the Insights blade should switch to using Prometheus as the data source, indicated by the toolbar dropdown showing `Managed Prometheus visualizations (new)`

 > [!Note]
 > Some charts will only have partial data for the default time range until sufficient time has elapsed for the recording rules to collect data.